sedy89/Home-Assistant-Carelink/README.md

 python carelink_carepartner_api_login.py
 ```

-You might need to install the following Python packages to satisfy the scripts dependencies:
+You might need to install the following Python packages to satisfy the script's dependencies:

 ```
 - requests